-College is full of life lessons.
-And a lot of them, like learning to save money, happen outside the classroom.
-Saving on a college budget isn’t always easy, but it is possible with a little bit of planning.
+College is full of lessons — and a lot of them, like learning to save money, happen outside the classroom.
+Saving on a student budget isn’t always easy, but it is possible with a little bit of planning.

 Here are eight tips to save money in college.
 If you can't do them all right now, don't worry.
 Get started with what will work for you now and you can always reassess down the road.

-- Track your spending: Understand where your money goes and set your goals
+Track your spending: Know where your money goes and set your goals.

-- Manage your school expenses: Get strategic with scholarships, loans and textbooks
+Manage your school expenses: Get strategic with seeking out scholarships, loans and textbooks.

-- Cut back, not out: Find a financial balance you can live with
+Avoid frills, but have fun: Find a financial balance you can live with.

 From there, subtract your total spending from the money you've earned that month and compare this number to your money saving goal.
 Need help setting a savings goal?
 No problem.
 We can help you learn how to build a budget that works for you.

-Check to make sure you have a free account - for instance, a BECU free checking account with no minimum balance requirement to maintain your account.
+Check to make sure you have a free account - for instance, a BECU free checking account with no minimum balance requirement.
 While you're at it, you can set up account alerts that will let you know if your balance gets low.

-College is a big investment, but saving a little money where you can really adds up.
-Make a habit of applying for scholarships and grants, for example the BECU Foundation Scholarship for members.
+College is a big investment but saving a little money can really add up.
+Make a habit of applying for scholarships and grants.
 Set aside some time every month to look for new scholarships and work on applications.

 Eating out every day can add up.
 With a little creativity, you can save big by cooking your own meals.
 A great way to fit cooking into busy schedule is learning a few crock pot recipes, or splitting cooking duties with a roommate.
-Great meals don't have to be expensive - you can buy ingredients like rice or lentils in bulk and add your favorite vegetables, spice or sauce to make it exciting.
+Great meals don't have to be expensive.

 When you do eat out, be flexible about when and where you dine.
-Most restaurant's lunch menus are more affordable than dinner, and be sure to ask around about daily deals.
+Most restaurant's lunch menus are more affordable than dinner menus, so be sure to ask around about daily deals.
 Chances are, your fellow students know where to find a nearby Taco Tuesday or half-price burger night.

 There's a whole world of student discounts out there to help you save money in college.
-Look around online for college student discounts on movie theaters, restaurants, clothing stores, theme parks... you name it.
+Look around online for college student discounts on movie theaters, restaurants, clothing stores, theme parks and more.
 If you're not sure whether your favorite shop has a student discount, it never hurts to ask!